-- 2.5.
+2.5.
 Paragraph 3.23 of GSR Part 3 [1] states that "Registrants and licensees shall ensure that protection and safety is optimized."
 This means that the process of optimization of protection and safety has been applied and the result of that process has been implemented.
 Guidance on the application of the principle of optimization of protection and safety in the control of occupational exposure can be found in Ref.
 [22].
-The intended outcome of the optimization of protection and safety is that all exposures are controlled to levels that are as low as reasonably achievable, economic, societal and environmental factors being taken into account. - 2.6.
-Optimization of protection and safety needs to be considered at all stages of the lifelifetime of facilities and activities, in relation to both exposures from normal operations and potential exposures.
-Therefore, all situations from design, through operation to decommissioning, transport and waste management should be considered in the optimization process. - 2.7.
-In practice, the optimization of protection and safety for sources used in research and education calls for an approach that should include the following: - (a) All Consideration of all possible actions by workers and students involving the source(s) are considered sources. - (b) AImplementation of a 'management by objective' process is implemented with the following sequence: planning, setting objectives, monitoring, measuring performance, evaluating and analysing performance to define corrective actions, record keeping and setting new objectives. - (c) The approach can Ability to be adapted to take into account any significant changes in technology or techniques, and the prevailing social context.: - (d) Accountability, such that all parties adopt a responsible attitude to the process of eliminating unnecessary exposures.
+The intended outcome of the optimization of protection and safety is that all exposures are controlled to levels that are as low as reasonably achievable, economic, societal and environmental factors being taken into account.

+2.6.
+Optimization of protection and safety needs to be considered at all stages in the lifetime of facilities and activities, in relation to both exposures from normal operations and potential exposures.
+Therefore, all situations - from design through operation to decommissioning, transport and waste management - should be considered in the optimization process.

+2.7.
+In practice, the optimization of protection and safety for sources used in research and education calls for an approach that should include the following:

+- (a) Consideration of all possible actions by workers and students involving the sources. - (b) Implementation of a 'management by objective' process with the following sequence: planning, setting objectives, monitoring, measuring performance, evaluating and analysing performance to define corrective actions, record keeping and setting new objectives. - (c) Ability to take into account any significant changes in technology or techniques and the prevailing social context. - (d) Accountability, such that all parties adopt a responsible attitude to the process of eliminating unnecessary exposures.